- Location: Indiana

 The other alternative is to learn on the job, if your employer is willing to teach you.

 You will also need to pass the written test, which requires studying of the CDL Handbook and taking practice tests.
 Indiana has a test booklet to help you study.
-You can also buy practice tests of 50 to 100 questions for around $10 to $15; these tests are based on the CDL manual.
+You can also buy practice tests.

 This exam will test your knowledge on vehicle safety and driving procedures under a variety of circumstances.

-The skills test consists of three parts: the pre-trip inspection, the basic control skills test, and the road trip test.
+The skills test consists of: the pre-trip inspection, the basic control skills test, and the road trip test.

 You will need to demonstrate to the examiner that you know how to check for safety, and that you know the names and functions of various vehicle parts.